chandan989/P.R.I.S.M./brief.md

 The Glass Box Interpreter is not a medical app.
 It's not a legal app.
 It's a **transparency layer** that works for any domain.

 The core insight: users don't need AI to be perfect — they need AI to **show its work** so they can decide for themselves.

+The choice of Gemma 4 A4B over E4B is pragmatic: 26B parameters of knowledge with ~4B inference cost, better native calibration, and a 256K context window — enabling a simpler, faster, more reliable architecture that doesn't need to compensate for a small model's weaknesses with an over-engineered pipeline.